-• % of implemented evaluation recommendations: measures, of the total evaluation recommendations formulated for an office, how many have been completely addressed or closed.
-It belongs to the Programme area, as most of the evaluation recommendations refer to programme design or necessary adjustments to its implementation.

-• % of outputs achieved within partnerships: measures the total number of outputs that reach their planned targets, of those which are implemented only through partnership agreements, and not by WFP direct implementation, indirectly measuring the quality of implementation (in terms of signature of the agreement, availability of funds, food, etc and capacity strengthening for implementation, as needed).
+- % of implemented evaluation recommendations: measures, of the total (due for implementation) evaluation recommendations formulated for an office, how many have been completely addressed or closed.
+It belongs to the Programme area, as most of the evaluation recommendations refer to programme design or necessary adjustments to its implementation. - % of outputs achieved within partnerships: measures the total number of outputs that reach their planned targets, of those which are implemented only through partnership agreements, and not by WFP direct implementation, indirectly measuring the quality of implementation.